123Wampir/CADAnimation/README.md

 - :floppy_disk: Export your models to GLTF
 - :ice_cube: Navigate with the handy ViewCube
 - :city_sunset: Make your scene look better with background color, grid, ground reflection, orthographic camera, outlines and wireframes
-- :framed_picture: Create snapshot of the size you want
+- :framed_picture: Create snapshot of the size you want or even capture a video of your animation!
 - :bulb: Add and animate different types of light
 - :speech_balloon: Add and animate annotation
 - :scissors: Create animation with cutting planes